-“When I see breast cancer patients after surgery, I frequently offer them physical therapy to improve their arm mobility as they recover from the operation,” Dr. Ye said.
+“When I see breast cancer patients after surgery, I frequently offer them physical therapy to improve their arm mobility, as they recover from the operation,” Ye says.
 “At Keck Medicine of USC, our physical therapists are experts in caring for breast cancer patients and can offer a wide range of ways to prevent future complications, such as lymphedema, as well.”

-Before undertaking a full-on exercise regime, check with your doctor to help you develop a plan that is right for you.
-If you need guidance, work with a physical therapist to strengthen your body, or consult a list of exercises recommended by the American Cancer Society.
-Even if you are an avid exerciser, you don’t want to overexert yourself after cancer treatment.
+Before undertaking an exercise regime, talk to your doctor to develop a plan that is right for you.
+If you need additional guidance, work with a physical therapist to strengthen your body.
+The American Cancer Society offers a recommended list of exercises.
+Even if you’re an avid exerciser, you don’t want to overexert yourself after cancer treatment.